-NOTE: All WR assignments must have the word count (excluding title, name, and references) at the end of the document.
+WR - NOTE: All WR assignments must have the word count (excluding title, name, and references) at the end of the document.

-- VI.
-Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
+- V. Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
 You will have points deducted if: (1) you don't come to class (zero points), (2) you arrive more than 10 minutes late, or (3) you do not actively participate in discussion activities.
 Your attendance, participation, and preparedness will be used for grading in the following manner.
 Enhances SLOs 1,2,4 - i.
-Attendance (1pt per meeting = 11 pts): Attendance to zoom discussions is mandatory - ii.
-Discussion participation (1pts each week = 11pts): You will receive a point for participating in the weekly discussion activities each week.
+Attendance (1pt per meeting = 13 pts): Attendance is mandatory

+- ii.
+Activity and discussion participation (1pts each week = 13pts): You will receive a point for participating in the weekly discussion activities each week.
 You may receive partial credit if you show up late or do not talk during discussion. - iii.
-Readings and discussion board posts (2pt each): You will have assigned readings or videos (1-2 per week).
-For each reading/video you will answer a pre-assigned question on the associated Canvas Discussion Board.
-You should answer the question thoroughly using a minimum of 5 sentences.
-You must also respond to another student's answer for each of the articles to receive full credit for this exercise. - Discussion posts and replies are due before Tuesdays 9am
+Readings and discussion board posts (1pt each = ~20 total pts): You will have assigned readings from the course reader (1-2 articles per week).
+For each reading you will answer a preassigned question on the associated Canvas Discussion Board.
+You should answer the question thoroughly using a minimum of 5 sentences. - Discussion posts and replies are due before your discussion session meets each week (varies by session)

-VII.
-Bonus opportunities:
+VI.
+Attendance Bonus opportunities and Online Lecture participation:

-There will be opportunities throughout the term to receive bonus points toward your total exam score.
-See Canvas for further details.
+There will be opportunities throughout the term to attend lecture and receive bonus points toward your total exam score, such as guest visits to class.
+Each opportunity will award 1 point.